Sanele2017/Sanele2017/README.md

 - Email: imanathi17@gmail.com

 ---
-💼 Open to freelance opportunities and collaborations!
+💼 Open to opportunities and collaborations